 - Conduct a security assessment to see how your current setup stacks against PCI DSS requirements.

 Based on this data, you can create the necessary security roadmap for developing a custom gateway.

-Primarily, PSD2 is aimed at minimizing fraud and introducing strong customer authentication (SCA) for transactions.
+Primarily, PSD2 is aimed at minimizing card-not-present fraud and introducing strong customer authentication (SCA) for transactions.
 The regulators placed a strong emphasis on supporting multi-factor authentication based on a combination of knowledge, possession, and inherence factors.

 - Inherence factors: fingerprint, retina and iris scanning, face recognition, voice and vein recognition, keystroke dynamics, heart rate, and body movement pattern.